Psychological vs Psychiatric Evaluation And Treatment

 • Develop healthy coping strategies and appropriate problem-solving techniques.

 • Psychoanalysis.
 This method focuses on helping patients to discover, examine, and learn to cope with repressed thoughts and emotions that may be buried deep in their unconscious mind.
-It's an in-depth method of psychotherapy that has been proven effective for patients dealing with depression, personality disorders, persistent relationship issues, emotional challenges, and trauma, as well as self-destructive behavior patterns.
+It's an in-depth method that has been proven effective for patients dealing with depression, personality disorders, persistent relationship issues, emotional challenges, and trauma, as well as self-destructive behavior patterns.

 • Cognitive analytic therapy (CAT).
 Using CAT, a psychotherapist aims to help patients identify early experiences that may be contributing to their current mental health challenges.
 For example, overly controlling parenting often leads to an overly rebellious nature in adolescence or adulthood.
 Patients in CAT are typically actively involved in the process, helping to develop strategies that will curb their maladaptive behaviors.

 • Gestalt therapy.
 This client-centered form of psychotherapy is often used for patients who are experiencing relationship difficulties, depression, anxiety, and low self-esteem.
 It has also been shown to have positive effects in cases where patients' emotional stress is manifested physically through migraine headaches and back spasms.
-Gestalt therapy encourages bringing possibly painful concerns to the surface using methods like drama or art so they can be addressed positively in an environment where patients feel safe.
+Gestalt therapy encourages bringing possibly painful concerns to the surface using methods like drama or art so they can be addressed positively in an environment where patients believe they are safe.

 • Dance/movement therapy (DMT).
-This is an expressive therapy, and in some instances it's referred to as movement psychotherapy.
+This is an expressive therapy, and in some instances, it's referred to as movement psychotherapy.
 It draws on the well-researched relationship between movement and emotion.
 Dance/movement therapy is sometimes applied in the treatment of eating disorders and poor self-image.

 • Art therapy.
 This is another expressive form of therapy in which art is used to release patients' emotions.
 In addition, the art that patients produce is often evaluated by the therapist for underlying signs of a mental health condition.
 It's often used in the treatment of children and adolescents, but it has also proven effective for adults.